-With the IKEA x OFF-WHITE collection set to this November, we’ve been given plenty of previews to whet our appetite.
-Here, we’ve collated all the items the drop will include (which you can view in the gallery up top and below), price points, and what we’ve learned about the design concepts.
-Read on for everything we know so far about the IKEA x OFF-WHITE collab.
+Today the IKEA x OFF-WHITE collection finally drops, and at long last we can get our hands on the hyped collection.
+Here, we've collated all the items that you can cop, price points, and what we've learned about the design concepts.
+Read on for everything we know about the IKEA x OFF-WHITE collab.